Tooth Extractions at Enamel Dentistry in Austin TX

 There are many reasons a patient may need a tooth extraction.
 If you have advanced gum disease, a serious tooth infection, or your wisdom teeth are erupting improperly, an extraction will remove the issue and give you a fresh start with a space for a replacement tooth.
-At Enamel Dentistry, we offer gentle, pain-free extractions as well as restorative options once your gums heal after treatment.
+At Enamel Dentistry in Austin TX, we offer gentle, pain-free extractions as well as restorative options once your gums heal after treatment.

 Common Reasons for Tooth Removal

 The most common reason for tooth extractions is the improper growth of wisdom teeth.
 When these third molars erupt during a patient’s late teens or early 20s, extraction may be necessary if they are causing oral health problems as they grow in.
 Beyond this, tooth extraction is often required to prepare for an orthodontic or surgical procedure, like a dental implant.
 If a tooth is infected and cannot be saved by root canal therapy, or if you are suffering from advanced gum disease (periodontitis), extraction may be the beginning of your restorative care.

 Wisdom teeth are the final four molars in our mouths, which typically erupt between the ages of 17-25.
 While wisdom teeth are a natural part of our growth, many people do not have enough space in their mouths for this last set of molars.
 This means that wisdom teeth often grow in improperly and become impacted (unable to fully erupt from the gum), or they can cause overcrowding with the rest of your teeth.
 This can result in damage to your bite and force your teeth to shift.
 Wisdom teeth don’t always require extraction, but if you notice that you are experiencing discomfort or a change in your bite as they erupt, schedule a consultation at Enamel Dentistry in Austin TX.